The Snowball System by Mo Bunnell — Cliff Notes Summary

 3.1 Chapter 5 — The Opportunity Funnel

-Bunnell splits the traditional CRM pipeline into two parallel funnels — the genuine innovation of the book.
+Bunnell splits the traditional CRM pipeline into two parallel funnels — the structural idea at the heart of the book.
 The Opportunity Funnel is what most sales orgs already track: active deals, stage-gated, with close dates.
-Bunnell layers on the MEDDPICC-style qualification (he predates MEDDPICC's popularization but covers the same ground) — decision criteria, decision process, paper process, identified pain, champion, competition.
+Bunnell layers on disciplined qualification — decision criteria, decision process, paper process, identified pain, champion, competition (the same ground that later qualification frameworks formalized) — and a deal-scoring rubric trained partners run weekly.

 3.2 Chapter 6 — The Relationship Funnel

-The second funnel is the one most firms ignore: the Relationship Funnellong-cycle accounts where no active deal exists yet.
+The second funnel is the one most firms ignore: the Relationship Funnel — long-cycle accounts where no active deal exists yet.
 These are stage-gated by trust depth, not deal stage: Aware → Curious → Engaged → Believer → Buyer.
-The genius is that Relationship Funnel activity is what feeds the Opportunity Funnel eighteen months later.
+Bunnell's core argument is that Relationship Funnel activity is what feeds the Opportunity Funnel a year or more later — so partners who deliberately manage both build a deeper, more durable pipeline than those who only chase deals already in motion.

 3.3 Chapter 7 — Daily BD Activities

-The seven daily activities every expert should run: (1) one outbound value touch, (2) one inbound response within four hours, (3) one Relationship Plan update, (4) one Opportunity Plan update, (5) one piece of give-content shared, (6) one warm introduction made, (7) one Bigger-Goal-aligned calendar block protected.
+The handful of small daily activities every expert should run: (1) one outbound value touch, (2) one prompt inbound response, (3) one Relationship Plan update, (4) one Opportunity Plan update, (5) one piece of give-content shared, (6) one warm introduction made, (7) one Bigger-Goal-aligned calendar block protected.
+This is the Snowball mechanic in practice — it compounds precisely because the inputs are small enough to repeat daily.

 4. Part Four — Fulfillment (The Underrated F)